moreniekmeijer/oh_hell_score_saver/README.md

 - It starts by initialising the amount of rounds and players.
 - Players bid the number of tricks they expect to win.
 - The sum of bids in a round cannot equal the number of available tricks (to avoid perfect balance).
-- After the round is played, players record their actual tricks won.
+- After each round is played, players record their actual tricks won (the tricks have to match the wins).
 - Points are awarded or deducted based on how accurate the bid was.
 - After all rounds are played a winner is determined and the user is asked to play again.